cartheur/wireless-power-laboratory/README.md

 # 3721A correlator repair
 Advancing into statistical signal analysis.
 Worked (mostly) upon arrival but low-power board has issues.
 [Here -> 3721A.](/3721A/README.md)

+# 3722A noise generator
+Worked beautifully on arrival and drives the statistical signal aspect pillar.
+Has the ability to be remotely controlled on one's own TTL board.
+[Here -> 3722A.](/3722A/README.md)

 # 5245L electronic counter repair
 Verifying and not trusting that all signals are getting through.
 Also need to calibrate the 3721A.
 [Here -> 5245L.](/5245L/README.md)